"UPSC Study Plan 2022: Important Strategies, Revision Schedule and Evaluation Tips"

 IAS Study Plan 2021 for Prelims Exam

->

-> The last stage is the interview stage which is again an important step as many candidates are not able to cross this line despite coming this far.
-For the interview it is always suggested to keep your eyes and ears open as well as being a bit vocal.
-Start speaking fluently in English or another language in which you have appeared for the exam.
-Sit in front of the mirror and get involved in one-to-one conversation, work on your posture, attitude and personality.
-Ready some answers like -
+The last stage of UPSC exam 2022 is the interview stage which is again an important stage as many candidates are not able to cross the UPSC personality test due to poor marks in it.
+For the UPSC 2022 interview preparation, it is always suggested to keep your eyes and ears open to current events local, national, and international.
+You should start practicing speaking fluently in English or another language in which you have to appear for the IAS exam 2022.
+Sit in front of the mirror and get involved in a one-to-one conversation, work on your posture, attitude and personality.
+Ready some answers which are generally asked in the UPSC interview like -

->

-> The meaning of your name, family tree, city, town, village, state, famous things about these places, famous celebrities who have the same surname which you have, why you opted for UPSC Civil Services?, why you choose IAS/IPS/IFoS etc in the DAF?, questions based on real-life situations etc. Always remember one thing that maximum questions will be based on the DAF (Detailed Application Form), so fill it carefully.
+The meaning of your name, family tree, city, town, village, state, famous things about these places, famous celebrities who have the same surname which you have, why you opted for UPSC Civil Services?, why you choose IAS/IPS/IFoS etc in the DAF?, questions based on real-life situations etc. Always remember one thing that maximum questions will be based on the DAF (Detailed Application Form), so fill it carefully.

 Free Exam Preparation Guide with Trend Analysis, Cut off, Preparation Tips & Strategy